genilab/genilab.github.io/collaborate.md

 If you are interested, please reach out proving:
 * Title
 * Abstract
-* Key Research Question (important!)
+* Intriguing Research Question
-* Arguments:
-    * Why is this research relevant?
+* Why is this question relevant?
-    * What is there in the field?
-    * What is missing?
-What is 'the gap'?
-    * How are you planning to do it?
+* How are you planning to answer it?

 ---